sleepy-monax/vtconsole/README.md

 | Magenta | 5   | ![#000](https://placehold.it/15/f0f/000000?text=+) |
 | Cyan    | 6   | ![#000](https://placehold.it/15/0ff/000000?text=+) |
 | White   | 7   | ![#fff](https://placehold.it/15/fff/000000?text=+) |

+## 👐 Contributing
+Feel free to open an issue or a pull request if you would like to contribute or ask a question.

+## ✌ Thanks

+- To [https://github.com/64/cansid]() which this project was originaly based on